DevExpress-Examples/web-reporting-content-security-policy/README.md

 Print operations in Web Document Viewer and Web Report Designer Preview may require additional hashes.
 Refer to the following Chromium bug report for more information: [Chromium -- Chrome does not display PDF content if Content Security Policy (CSP) is in effect](https://issues.chromium.org/issues/40328564).

 > [!IMPORTANT]
 > In this example, we are using the placeholder `nonce-randomNonceGoesHere` to denote the nonce.
-You need to generate a a cryptographically strong random value, unique for each HTTP request.
+You need to generate a cryptographically strong random value, unique for each HTTP request.
-> For more information refer, to the following article: [HTML nonce global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/nonce).
+> For more information, refer to the following article: [HTML nonce global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/nonce).

 ## General Recommendations